 Connecting to Middfiles or Miisfiles

-Middfiles is the home of classes folders, where students and faculty can share files with each other.
+Middfiles is the home of classes folders, where students and faculty on the Middlebury campus can share files with each other.
 Departmental shared folders reside on Middfiles as well.
 More info is available about the contents and structure of Middfiles.

-To connect to Middfiles from the Middlebury campus, follow the instructions appropriate to your operating system:
+To connect to Middfiles / Miisfiles when using the Middlebury network (wired or wireless) on either campus, follow the instructions appropriate to your operating system:

-If you're off-campus, you'll need to use one of our options for off-campus access.
+If you're off-campus, you'll need to use a VPN connection or one of our other options for off-campus access.

 Details